"You needn't worry a thing about him, Mr. Holmes. We're in the business of making boys into fine, resourceful men."

-They were standing in the junior boy's bedroom of Evenden Hall, where Sherlock was to sleep bunked together with seven other boys his age.
-The original plan had been for Sherlock to be sent to boarding school at the age of eleven, as Mycroft had been; but Mycroft was at university now.
+They were standing in the junior boy's bedroom of Evenden Hall, where Sherlock was to sleep bunked together with seven other boys his age... or thereabouts, though he was going to be the youngest by several months.
+The original plan had been for Sherlock to be sent to boarding school at the age of eleven, as Mycroft had been; but Mycroft was away at university now.
 He had little time for his brother, and it was decided that it was better for all if he were sent into residential living now.

 "I think you may find this one a challenge," Mycroft commented ruefully.

-Charles Bishop, the headmaster, was viewing the seven year old with a critical eye.
+Charles Bishop, the headmaster, was viewing the seven-year-old with a critical eye.
 He'd seen hundreds of boys filter through Evenden Hall, but this boy, he saw immediately, was unusual.
-Weedy, pale, small.
+Weedy, pale, furtive.
 Odd, lamp-like grey eyes that seemed to suck in rather than see.
-Was reported to be rather brilliant, intellectually, though Mycroft had mentioned he'd had some "problems fitting in" at his previous school.
+He was reported to be rather brilliant intellectually, though Mycroft had mentioned he'd had some "problems fitting in" at his previous school.
 Hopefully, Bishop reflected, if he had to day-and-night with other boys his age he might learn some more solid social skills.

 "We'll sort you out, won't we, Holmes?" he asked him, slapping him on the shoulder with all the fake bonhomie of a used car salesman.